Amazon Marketing Services Advertising for Kindle Ebooks: Are You Winning Ad Bids, but Losing Money?

 While you could figure ROI based on 70 percent royalty rate—which you’ll likely earn for a many of your eBook sales—it’s probably safer and easier to figure based on the lowest possible royalty rate you could earn, which is 35 percent with $0 delivery costs.
 Here's why...

 Figuring ROI at the 70 percent royalty rate requires calculation of delivery costs.
 That’s a real trick at this point in time because neither the AMS ad dashboard, nor any other report in KDP, tells you what the delivery costs were.
-Trust me, this is a very complex calculation that you would have to do for every eBook you advertise.
-Plus, since the delivery cost is calculated on each eBook unit sold, and AMS doesn’t tell you how many units are sold, it’s a shot in the dark.
+It’s a shot in the dark.

-So I’d rather underestimate and realize that my ROI is likely a whole lot more!
+So I’d rather underestimate with the minimum royalty and realize that my ROI is likely a whole lot more!
 But here’s the complete formula that includes the delivery costs so you have it.

 Formula for Gross Percentage of ROI on Ad Spend